Home | Volume 15 | Article number 4

 In Malawi, community foodborne outbreaks are common even though most reported incidents are not fully investigated.
 Sanitary unhygienic conditions and improper food storage are the main drivers for the point source outbreaks.
 On 15th July 2024, Rumphi District Hospital rapid response team (DRRT) investigated a foodborne disease outbreak associated with the consumption of a locally prepared sweet beer, at Ng´onga in the district.
 The aim was to identify the cause and mitigate the potential contributing factors.
 A retrospective cohort study was conducted on all probable cases that consumed locally prepared sweet beer.
 The DRRT headed by an epidemiologist, developed a case definition to line list all possible cases.
 Samples of local sweet beer, water, and stool were collected for microbiological analyses.
 Interviews with the victims and unaffected households were conducted concurrently with environmental risk assessment.
 There were 21 cases of which 11 (52.38%) were females.
 The overall mean age was 23.7 (SD =22.2).
 Most of the victims were children (1 -15 years, 61.9%, n=13).
 All the cases reported acute bloody diarrhoea and vomiting, while others developed headaches and fever.
 Two bacterial isolates, Salmonella and E.coli, were identified from samples of local sweet beer and stool.
 The clinical and epidemic curve suggested a point source outbreak of Salmonella infection, with an attack rate of 100%.
 Even though a conclusive root cause of contamination could not be determined, the environmental assessment revealed some risk factors including animal droppings, unhygienic sanitary conditions, and the presence of infants within the compound.
 This paper provides an overview of the field investigation, including patients’ clinical manifestations as well as a summary of descriptive epidemiological analyses of the outbreak.

 Food-borne disease outbreaks are common in most African countries due to limited access to drinking water, sanitation, and hygiene (WASH) [1].
 They commonly occur in closed communities where food is prepared and served centrally for a sizable population [2].
 The majority of foodborne illnesses are attributed to the consumption of common food or water sources contaminated with pathogenic microbes.
 Several pathogens, both bacteria and viruses, have been implicated in food poisoning.
-Among the bacterial causes of foodborne outbreaks include Salmonella sp, a genus of Gram-negative bacteria that stands out as the most predominant microbe among numerous foodborne pathogens, contributing to a significant number of mortality and morbidity wide-world [3].
+Among the bacterial causes of foodborne outbreaks include Salmonella sp, a genus of Gram-negative bacteria that stands out as the most predominant microbe among numerous foodborne pathogens, contributing to a significant number of mortality and morbidity worldwide [3].
 In Africa, there are two main types of invasive Salmonella infections: the typhoid fever, caused by Salmonella typhi, and the invasive Non-Typhoidal Salmonella (iNTS) disease, primarily caused in our setting by Salmonella typhimurium [4].
 The iNTS which has a human gastrointestinal tract as its reservoir, can be life-threatening, requiring effective antibiotic therapy in the face of emerging antibiotic resistance [5].

 In Malawi, food-borne outbreaks associated with Salmonella are common, even though most of the incidents are under reported.
 Several studies have been conducted to understand and characterize genome, reservoirs, spatial variations of risks, and mode of transmission of Salmonella infections [4,6,7].
 Districts such as Rumphi, Mzimba, and Neno report cases of community foodborne disease outbreaks every year even though such incidents are not fully investigated.
 The district hospital rapid response teams (DRRTs) are tasked to investigate and report such incidents.
 The success of such investigations depends on a number of things: technical knowledge and training, availability of transport for the responders, as well as the diagnostic capacity to determine the cause.
 Team preparation is therefore important for DRRTs to ensure a successful rapid response and control.
 On 15th July 2024, Rumphi DRRT investigated a foodborne disease outbreak associated with the consumption of a local sweet beer, at Munyongani village, T/A Chisovya, Ng´onga (Figure 1).
 The outbreak involved 21 cases, all coming from the same village, presenting with acute bloody diarrhoea, vomiting, headache, and fever.
 The investigation was conducted in order to identify its source, and causative agent, and to make proper recommendations on preventive measures against future outbreaks.

 Nature of the problem and its public health importance: Munyongani village is 1.5 km from Ng´onga Health Centre and roughly 20 km from Rumphi District Hospital, a secondary referral health facility in the district.
-On Sunday, 14th July 2024, Ng´onga Health Centre, a facility under the Rumphi District Health Office, received cases of a food-borne illness following consumption of local sweet beer (Thobwa), prepared by one household at Munyongani village, T/A Chisovya, Ng´onga.
+On Sunday, 14th July 2024, Ng´onga Health Centre, a facility under the Rumphi District Health Office, received cases of a food-borne illness following consumption of local sweet beer (Thobwa), prepared by one household in Munyongani village, T/A Chisovya, Ng´onga.
 The local sweet beer was prepared in preparation for field maize harvesting, in which several households within the community participated.
 Members of the households who consumed the Thobwa presented to the health center with acute gastrointestinal symptoms.
 The police department and the Director of Health and social services directorate were informed, which in turn alerted the DRRT.
 It was reported that several people went to the nearby Ng´onga Health center for treatment, while the majority who required hospitalization were referred to Rumphi District Hospital.

 The rapid response team: the DRRT comprising environmental health officers, a medical doctor, a community nurse, and an epidemiologist conducted a field investigation to assess the extent of the outbreak, identify the cause, and mitigate the potential contributing factors that may have led to contamination of the locally prepared sweet beer (Figure 2).
 The team was carefully selected based on specific technical skills and responsibilities (Table 1).